exasol/spark-connector/doc/user_guide/user_guide.md

 ### JDBC Options

-The Spark Exasol Connector uses Exasol JDBC Driver to connect to the Exasol cluster from Spark cluster.
+The Spark Exasol Connector uses Exasol JDBC Driver to connect to the Exasol cluster from the Spark cluster.
 You can use this configuration parameter to enrich the JDBC connection.

-For example, to enable debugging with log directory:
+For example, to enable debugging with a log directory:

 ```
 .option("jdbc_options", "debug=1;logdir=/tmp/")